Codecademy/codepedia/documentation/standards.md

 #### Editorial Standards for Content

-- Encyclopedia entry titles should follow the format <Subject Name> in <Language Name> (Loops in Python).
+- Encyclopedia entry titles should follow the format "<Subject Name> in <Language Name>" (Loops in Python).
 - All text should be written in Markdown.
 - The content should begin with a brief title of size H1 (i.e. preceded by "# ")
 - This title should not exceed 30 characters unless absolutely necessary